 If you have access to a library through your employer, you might be able to get full text of PubMed articles from that library or via interlibrary loan.
-If the library doesn't use a link resolver like Duquesne's Find It! button, check with the library to see if they use another method, such as LinkOut, to link users to full text.
+If the library doesn't use a link resolver like Duquesne's Full Text Finder button, check with the library to see if they use another method, such as LinkOut, to link users to full text.
 If you don't have access through a library, you can also order articles through Loansome Doc or limit your search to only include articles for which free full text is available on the web.
 For alumni still in the Pittsburgh area, you can visit Gumberg Library for full text.

 See the NLM's guide to Full Text and PubMed and the information below for more information.